rrumale/machine-learning-live-labs/oml-services-v2/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

 ### Objectives
 We are going to run the next steps:
-* Extract the saved model to a file;
+* Extract the saved model to a file
-* Store the model in the OML Services repository;
+* Store the model in the OML Services repository
-* Deploy the model;
+* Deploy the model
-* Score a customer using the Decision Tree model;
+* Score a customer using the Decision Tree model

 ### Prerequisites